From amateur to professional: Blogs

 This series of blog posts endeavours to give tips to the freelance publishing world on quick, simple ways to give your online presence that professional edge, to make you really stand out from the crowd and be remembered by your contacts and potential clients.

-Part three is about raising your online profile via educating your peers in your areas of expertise by starting a blog.
-If you miss part one and two, they’re available here:
+This part is about raising your online profile via educating your peers in your areas of expertise by starting a blog.

 A while ago I read this fabulous Smashing Magazine blog post on How to Launch Anything – successfully.
 In the post, the writer (Nathan Barry, author of Authority, which teaches authors how to profit from self-publishing) explains how he creates buzz for products – before they’re launched and after – in a way I believe can be used to launch anything, including books.
 One of the key points he discusses, which I think is the key to any successful blog, is to start teaching, via blog posts.
 Teaching, he says, is one of the best ways to get people to listen to you, and keep visiting your site.